Workplace Injuries

 Workers’ compensation was designed to provide an avenue for employees to be compensated for their work-related injuries without having to go to court and prove their employer was negligent.
 In turn, the employer cannot claim the employee was negligent and responsible for his or her own injury.

-Laredo Work Injury Attorney Helping Injured Texas
+Laredo Workplace Injury Attorney Helping Injured Texas Workers

 You will still collect workers’ compensation, but the third-party claim allows you recover compensation for damages, such as emotional damages, pain and suffering, and full medical costs and lost wages that may be benefits not available to you under workers’ compensation .

-2. Workers’ compensation policy is invalid.
-If the employer’s policy is invalid, then you can file a lawsuit and receive the greater compensation allowed under this type of scenario.
+2. Workers’ compensation policy is invalid: If the employer’s policy is invalid, then you can file a lawsuit and receive the greater compensation allowed under this type of scenario.

 TELL US WHAT HAPPENED